roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

+===

- ****** Nadia Needs Her Step-Dad's Help ****** byNonStopFunGuy© I took the phone to talk to sexy Marissa again.
+I took the phone to talk to sexy Marissa again.
 Marissa was purring, and I could hear the state of arousal in her voice.
 Her tone had a combination of energy and anxiety, as she was doing something to bring herself near an orgasm.
 "Oh daddy," Marissa said to me, "do you like it, seeing Nadia having a big cum?"

  An autopilot made me answer.
 "Uh huh -- oh yeah."